DavidPareja14/joy-currency-conversion/README.md

 - `joy_openapi.yaml`: OpenAPI 3.0 specification
 - `project_joy_swagger.html`: Interactive API documentation

+## Requirements

+* I'm using the https://app.exchangerate-api.com/ API to query currencies and perform conversion, when you log in, you receive an API key that you can use when running the application
+* In the currency-conversion root folder, create a .env file.
+Then set the `EXCHANGE_RATE_API_KEY` variable with the key you received

 ## Run the application
 In the root folder, the Dockerfile is defined, it builds the application binary and then uses it in Alpine image.

+### Dockerfile (This is not the recommended approach because the .env file is automatically loaded by Docker Compose.
+In addition, we will need to run more images.)
 You can build the docker image as follows:
 > docker build -t joy-v1 .

 Then, you can run the application with the following command.
 The application will listen on port 8080:
 > docker run -p 8080:8080 joy-v1

+### Docker compose (Recommended)
+To run the application locally, I recommend using `docker compose`, it loads the environment variables from the .env file and allows you to build and run all the necessary images

+> docker-compose run

 ## License